 Ultimately, the parking brake is only one of several cutting-edge features that set Tesla electric vehicles apart and make them desirable to tech-savvy motorists.

 The driver presses a button to engage the holding mechanism, and the brake pads are electrically applied to the rear wheels; this is an electronic parking brake (EPB), also known as an electric parking brake or electric park brake.
-The automobile may be halted by using the parking brake; when the brake is released, the car can go again.

 Tesla Parking Brake

-The driver of a Tesla Model S could think that applying the Tesla parking brake is what happens when he presses the park button.
+A Tesla Model S driver could think that applying the Tesla parking brake is what happens when he presses the park button.
 Nevertheless, this is only a parking hold initiated by the vehicle’s software.
-You may always use the parking brake if you want added security when driving down a steep slope.

 The Tesla Model S is neither conceptually nor practically different from other Tesla parking brakes or hand brakes that drivers of automatic automobiles are used to using.

-The Tesla parking brake will activate if you put the vehicle in Park and push and hold the button on the end of the driving stalk.
 To release the parking brake manually (which also puts the Tesla Model 3 in Neutral), use the touchscreen: Touch Screens > Safety.
 Put your foot on the brake and tap the Parking Brake button.

 Pressing the park button in a Tesla causes the driver to apply the parking brake.
 Yet, in most cases, this is only a parking hold initiated by the car’s software.
 In addition, the parking brake may be used manually, providing additional safety, and is recommended for usage on steep inclines.
-Those used to automated vehicles are already familiar with the notion of holding the vehicle in Park and having the choice of using the hand brake or parking brake.

 Tesla Model S Parking Brake Fault